DCMiner/embedding-composites/README.rst

 structure of the program.
 Notice the basic parts:

 - Define the Q matrix
-- Run the problem, using EmbeddingComposite(DWaveSampler)
+- Run the problem, using ``FixedEmbeddingComposite(DWaveSampler)``
 - Print the results

 Like the previous exercises, we submit the triangle problem directly as a QUBO matrix.
-In this program, though, we use Ocean's minorminer to explicitly find the embedding, and then we input the embedding into FixedEmbeddingComposite.
+In this program, though, we use Ocean's ``minorminer`` to explicitly find the embedding, and then we input the embedding into ``FixedEmbeddingComposite``.
 For chainstrength 2 (hard-coded), the first six solutions should have the same energy, zero, as in the previous exercise.

 This program prints the embedding before it prints the six solutions.